facebook icon

 Peer

-RCC's Continuing Education department offers a 56-hour Peer Support Specialist (PSS) certification training, approved by the Oregon Health Authority.
+RCC's Community & Workforce Training department offers a 56-hour Peer Support Specialist (PSS) certification training, approved by the Oregon Health Authority.
 Graduates can register as a peer support specialist within the state of Oregon.
 PSS are one of the five newly-recognized traditional healthcare worker professions within the state of Oregon.

 A PSS provides support, encouragement, and assistance to mental health consumers by promoting activities that foster recovery and empowerment.
 A PSS is also a consumer advocate who facilitates linkage to needed services and activities.
 As a member of the treatment team, the peer specialist provides expertise and consultation to the team to promote a culture in which each client’s point of view and preferences are recognized, respected, and integrated into treatment.